 Rightmove House Price Index

 Unlike the other indices that are based on mortgage approval data or completed sales, the Rightmove House Price Index looks at the average asking prices for properties listed on the Rightmove portal.
 This is a good reflection of sellers' confidence but doesn't clearly demonstrate how many of those properties end up going under offer at a much lower price or, in fact, don't end up selling at all.
-Its most recent data shows that the average asking price rose 0.8% in September following a fall of -1.5% in August 2024.
+Its most recent data shows that the average asking price rose 0.3% in October, following a rise of 0.8% in September 2024.

 Monthly change |